Our museum is proud to display a selection of artifacts from our friends at the Vermont Air National Guard.

 The display is dedicated to the eight USAF aircrew members of the 37th Fighter Interceptor Squadron who died while flying out of Burlington from 1952 to 1960."

 The newest addition to our museum is a decommissioned ATR-2N Genie Rocket that was refurbished and donated by the Air Guard.
-This item is not something you would find in many military museum.
-Stop by and take a look!!
+This item is not something you would find in many military museums.
+Stop by and take a look!